Pennsylvania Liquor Control Board: History

-In Fiscal Year 2015–16, sales at Fine Wine & Good Spirits stores generated more than $2.43 billion in sales and taxes.
+In 2015–16, sales at Fine Wine & Good Spirits stores generated more than $2.43 billion in sales and taxes.
 Taxes and store profits are returned to Pennsylvania’s General Fund; more than $626.3 million was returned to the Pennsylvania Treasury, funded state programs or was returned to local communities in FY2015-16.

-In the last five fiscal years (FY2011-12 through FY2015-16), the PLCB provided more than $2.66 billion to the Pennsylvania Treasury, $122.5 million to the Pennsylvania State Police, $12.1 million to the Department of Drug and Alcohol Programs, and $22.5 million to local communities.
+In the five fiscal years since fiscal year between 2011–12 and 2015–16, PLCB provided more than $2.66 billion to the Pennsylvania Treasury, $122.5 million to the Pennsylvania State Police, $12.1 million to the Department of Drug and Alcohol Programs, and $22.5 million to local communities.
 Since its inception, the PLCB has contributed more than $15.1 billion to the Pennsylvania Treasury.

 The Board also supervises local option referendums in counties and municipalities that wish to prohibit or permit establishments to sell or serve alcohol.
 According to Section 472 of the Pennsylvania Liquor Code, a local option referendum to change what alcohol sales a municipality allows or prohibits may be voted on during any election.

 The issue may not be voted on more than once in four years.
-A referendum can be broad – for example, allowing all forms of alcohol sales in a municipality – or it can be very narrow, for example, allowing only a specific golf course to sell alcohol.
+A referendum can be broad, allowing all forms of alcohol sales in a municipality, for instance, or it can be very narrow, such as allowing only a specific golf course to sell alcohol.
 To place a referendum on the ballot requires a petition with a number of signatures equal to at least 25 percent of the highest vote cast for any office in that municipality in the preceding general election.
-As of August 2017, almost 700 Pennsylvania municipalities are "dry" or "partially dry."
+As of August 2017, almost 700 municipalities in Pennsylvania are "dry" or "partially dry."

-Unlike other Pennsylvania administrative agencies, appeals from decisions of the Board are to the local Pennsylvania Court of Common Pleas, rather than directly to the Commonwealth Court of Pennsylvania.
+Unlike other Pennsylvania administrative agencies, appeals from decisions of the board are assigned to the local Pennsylvania Court of Common Pleas, rather than directly to the Commonwealth Court of Pennsylvania.

-As a result of Act 14 (enacted June 30, 1987), enforcement of the Pennsylvania Liquor Code was transferred from the PLCB to the Pennsylvania State Police Bureau of Liquor Control Enforcement (BLCE).
+As a result of Act 14, which was enacted on June 30, 1987, enforcement of the Pennsylvania Liquor Code was transferred from the PLCB to the Pennsylvania State Police.
 This function is fully funded by the PLCB out of operational revenues.

-Board members

-The Board itself is composed of three members who are appointed by the governor and confirmed by a two-thirds vote of the Pennsylvania State Senate.
-They are appointed to staggered four-year terms ending the third Tuesday in May, but members may serve up to six months beyond that date.